-1 - Quantify the relative contribution of different processes to the dynamics of Mediterranean cyclones, defined by the spatial variability of PV during their mature stage; and

-2 - Delineate the role of different processes in cyclone development and thus provide insights into the yet uncharted theoretical continuum between tropical-like cyclones (i.e. "purely" diabatic) and baroclinic lows.
+- to quantify the relative contribution of different processes to the dynamics of Mediterranean cyclones, defined by the spatial variability in PV during their mature stage and - to delineate the role of different processes in cyclone development and thus provide insights into the still uncharted theoretical continuum between tropical-like cyclones (i.e. "purely" diabatic) and baroclinic lows.

 In the next section, we introduce the modelling, diagnostics and PV inversion methods that we used to address these objectives.
-Section 3 places the simulated cyclones in a climatological context and then sections 3 and 4 present our main results.
-Finally, section 5 hosts a summary of the analysis and the conclusions of this study.
+Section 3 places the simulated cyclones in a climatological context, and then Sects.
+4 and 5 present our main results.
+Finally, Sect.
+6 hosts a summary of the analysis and the conclusions of this study.

-95 2 Methods
+2 Methods

-2.1 Cyclone cases selection and modelling approach
+2.1 Cyclone case selection and modelling approach

-To build a climatology of cyclones, we applied the cyclone tracking method of Flaounas et al. (2014) to the hourly relative vorticity fields at 850 hPa, taken from the ERA5 reanalysis of the European Centre of Medium-Range Forecasts in the 10-year period from 2008 to 2017 (Copernicus Climate Change Service; C3S, 2017).
-Out of all tracked cyclones, we retained the 100 most intense ones after subjectively excluding cyclonic circulation features that did not present clear enclosing mean sea level pressure contours.
-The relative vorticity and mean sea level pressure fields at the time of cyclones' mature stages are shown in the supplementary material.
-Out of 100 cyclones, ten cases were diagnosed as medicanes in recent studies (Nastos et al., 2018; Di Muzio et al., 2019).
-These cases are shown as cases 7, 14, 24, 28, 46, 56, 65, 69, 75, 76 of the
+To build a climatology of cyclones, we applied the cyclone tracking method of Flaounas et al. (2014) to the hourly relative vorticity fields at 850 hPa, taken from the ERA5 reanalysis of the European Centre for Medium-Range Weather Forecasts in the 10-year period from 2008 to 2017 (Hersbach et al., 2018).
+Out of all tracked cyclones, we retained the 100 most intense ones.
+However, the tracking method is sensitive to identifying long-lasting relative vorticity local maxima, and in several cases these maxima lacked a clear cyclonic structure; i.e. they did not correspond to structured wind vortices.
+These tracked features were characterised as "false positives" and were subjectively excluded from our dataset of the 100 most intense cyclones.
+Our main criterion to retain a system is the existence of a clear relative vorticity maximum that is outlined by enclosing mean sea level pressure contours.
+The relative vorticity and mean sea level pressure fields at the time of cyclones' mature stages are shown in the Supplement.
+Out of 100 cyclones, 10 cases were diagnosed as medicanes in recent studies (Nastos et al., 2018; Di Muzio et al., 2019).
+These cases are shown as cases 7, 14, 24, 28, 46, 56, 65, 69, 75 and 76 of the Supplement.